By Nola Pfau

 These three Deaths are perhaps the most interesting aspect of Pretty Deadly for me – they too are an example of the formalism on display, an intimate, in-depth examination of what it means to be aware of death–as a figure, as a concept, and as an event in one’s life.
 The End is something to be feared, but also expected – it cannot be escaped.
 Look, now here it comes for this essay.

 Pretty Deadly #1

 Colours by Jordie Bellaire

 Edited by Sigrid Ellis

-Nola Pfau is the Managing Editor for WomenWriteAboutComics, as well as a frequent contributor to the site as a writer – for more of her writing, check out the work under her byline.
-You can also find her on Twitter here!
+Nola Pfau is the Editor-in-Chief for WomenWriteAboutComics, as well as a frequent contributor to the site as a writer – for more of their writing, check out the work under their byline.
+You can also find Nola on Twitter here!